- Library Statements and Policies

 Each computer is installed with Microsoft Office and a standard suite of web browsers and media players.

 Students are unable to save or reserve a computer.
 Library staff members have the right to remove personal belongings that have been left unattended and make the computer available for another student.

 Do you have a scanner?

-The library has a high-speed scanner and has 2 flatbed scanners attached to computer stations.
-At two of these computer stations, priority is given to students who are registered with Disabled Student Programs and Services (DSPS).
+The library has a stand-alone, high-speed scanner and has 2 flatbed scanners attached to computer stations.
+Priority is given to students who are registered with Disabled Student Programs and Services (DSPS) at these computer stations.